bscout9956/basicsr-dataset-creator/README.md

   - There is also a wiki with additional steps, help and a model database: https://upscale.wiki/wiki/Main_Page
   - Feel free to submit bug reports, however I can't guarantee anyone an immediate fix or answer.
   - You'll be better off looking for help on that wiki or in the Discord Server.
+  ### Advanced Users Only:
+  - **I don't take responsibility for any damage, loss, corruption of files, explosion or whatever possible for the following instructions.**
+    - If you're on Linux, **log off**, go to a TTY (Ctrl+Alt+F2-?F12?).
+    - Log-in, check with NVIDIA-SMI which applications are using VRAM...
+    - You may want to kill or stop the Display Manager. *This can be reverted by starting it again* and run the script from there.
+    - SSH is great for remote management of model training.
+Just make sure to use (RSA or better) keyrings and not passwords ;)